This is an Insight article, written by a selected partner as part of GAR's co-published content. Read more on Insight

 Enforcing a DAAB decision

-The decision is stated to be binding on both parties, and parties shall prompt comply with it whether or not the dissatisfied party has given a notice of dissatisfaction.
+The decision is stated to be binding on both parties, and parties shall promptly comply with it whether or not the dissatisfied party has given a notice of dissatisfaction.

-Sub-Clause 21.4 provides that a notice of dissatisfaction must be given within the period stated in the contract or, if no period is given, within 28 days after receiving the decision.
-Otherwise the board’s decision becomes final and binding on both parties.
+Sub-Clause 21.4 provides that a notice of dissatisfaction must be given within the period stated in the contract or, if no period is given, within 28 days of receiving the decision.
+Otherwise, the board’s decision becomes final and binding on both parties.
 Following issue of a notice of dissatisfaction there is a period of amicable settlement (the default is 21 days) before arbitration can be commenced.

 Concerns about enforceability of a decision that is binding but not final are addressed by expressly providing that such an interim or provisional measure or award is subject to an express term that the rights of parties as to the merits of the award are reserved until finally resolved by an arbitral award.

 When a dispute that has been the subject of a DAAB decision is referred to arbitration, the arbitrator has full power to ‘open up, review, revise any . . . decision of the DAAB (other than a final and binding decision)’.
 It is, however, the dispute that is referred to arbitration, not the decision of the DAAB.
 Neither party is limited to the arguments it puts before the arbitrator, to those it advanced before the DAAB or to its grounds for dissatisfaction as contained in the notice of dissatisfaction.

 Lindy Patterson KC and Nicholas Higgs are barristers at 39 Essex Chambers.

 FIDIC Conditions of Contract for Design Build and Turnkey (Orange Book) 1995.

 The Channel Tunnel used a version of dispute board: a panel of five experts and one lawyer chair where each of the disputes was decided by a selected number of the panel members according to the discipline and nature of dispute.